MGleason1/PGN-Spy/PGN Spy/ReadMe.txt

 "Exclude forced moves" and "Include only unclear positions" settings.
 This is also why the number of positions for T1 is not the same as for T2, and neither is the same as T3.

-Blunders - the number of times the player made a move that was significantly worse than the best option.
-The precise threshold is determined by the "Blunder threshold" setting.
+>0 CP Loss - the number of positions where the move the player made was worse than the top engine move by more than the specified value (in centipawns).

 Avg centipawn loss - the average difference between the evaluation of the best move and the move that was actually played.
 Note that a move that concedes a forced mate will be